 Do also note that for some of these competitions you have to give your phone number.
 Not all these companies give you the choice of opting out of receiving marketing texts etc, so make sure you check the terms and conditions if you hate receiving them.

 - Win a portable digital Wi-Fi internet radio – enter here.

-- Win £200 from The Daily Telegraph for your travel writing article (no more than 500 words) – enter here.
+- Win £200 from The Daily Telegraph for your travel writing article (no more than 500 words) There is £200 a week available and if you write article of the year you will win £1,000 – enter here.

 Also, take a look at our competition section on the website here.
 Here are some different types of competitions to consider entering: